Rouhani downplays chance of Trump UN meeting, says president took trust away from relationship, in Fox News interview

 He continued, "Trust must be restored, and the restoration of trust consists in taking away the pressure imposed upon the nation and the people of Iran which show that clearly there is animosity even towards our children, our ill people, because we -- they even have difficulty in obtaining basic medications and medical equipment."

 Rouhani went on, "This is a type of terrorism.
-This is inhumane.
-And if there is a cessation to this, then, of course the atmosphere will change.
+This is inhumane, and if there is a cessation to this, then, of course, the atmosphere will change.
 Of course, then it can be envisioned, and we can talk about many different topics of mutual interest for both sides."

 Earlier in the interview, Rouhani claimed that America, not Iran, was the key supporter of Middle East terrorism.